hani-q/alien-invasion/README.md

 9. Alien can go back to the city it just came from.
 10. Aliens cannot be greater then the Count of Cities.
 So in best case sceanrio num Aliens === num Cities.
 11. Atleast 2 Aliens should descend upon X-World
+12. World file will atleast one direction against a mentioned city